iambaangkok/iambaangkok/README.md

 - Computer Engineering Basics: OOP, Data Structures & Algorithms, Database Systems, Networks, Microprocessors and Hardware Stuff

 ### Whan am I learning about right now?
-- DevOps, CI/CD concepts
-- Machine Vision
+- Go Language
-- DevOps & CI/CD Workflow
-- Software Engineering Process
-- Software Project Management
+- Kubernetes

 ### What about my future plans?
-- I wanted to be a researcher in the field of AI/Machine Learning.
-- I love the academic side of computer science because it quences my thirst for knowledge.
-- I love the commercial side of software development because it's the real world application of the above knowledge.
-It's like seeing a child grow.
+- I love software/game development because it's the real world application of my knowledge.
+To me, seeing a software/game runs up is like seeing a child grow.
+I love my code.
-- 📍  I'm currently **looking for an overseas research internship program** and **a software engineer summer intern program.**
+- 📍  I'm currently **looking for a backend development job in Tokyo, Japan** and **a game development job in Tokyo, Japan.**

 ### Contact Me